Marcell1992/demo-cv/README.md

 # demo-cv
-Odin 2nd project: Setting up a landing page. &lt;br>This site contains my CV and will be updated regularly
+Odin 2nd project: Setting up a landing page. <br>This site contains my CV and will be updated regularly